kotarella1110/eslint-plugin-react-form-fields/docs/rules/styled-no-only-value-prop.md

 > Forbid to specify only value/checked without onChange and readOnly props to form fields

-Support styled-components in the no-only-value-prop rule
+Support styled-components in the no-only-value-prop rule.

 ## Rule Details